History of Venezuela (1830–1908): Federalist period (1863 - 1870)

-Falcón had been an excellent caudillo, but he made a feckless president, especially as he was wont to spend a lot of time in his native Coro.
+Falcón had been an excellent caudillo, but he made a feckless president, especially as he wanted to spend a lot of time in his native Coro.
 He was succeeded by weak presidents from central Venezuela.
 Jose Ruperto Monagas tried to save the federalist government, but he was no match for the greatest of the guerrilla leaders, Antonio Guzmán Blanco, who had spent much of his public life as Venezuelan ambassador at large.
 When he came to power, he did not do so in the name of federalism, which he once espoused, but as a liberal.
 Venezuela was a country of peripheral enclaves, defined by ports through which international commerce was carried on.
 These enclaves were the source of customs revenues, which, with some foreign loans, were the main fiscal resources of the Venezuelan government.
 Caracas had the port of La Guaira, to which it was connected by a railroad.
 Valencia was linked to Puerto Cabello.
 Maracaibo constituted an enclave in itself.
 It was the outlet for coffee, mostly by river and lake Maracaibo from Táchira, in the Venezuelan Andes, and from Colombia.
 The eastern llanos had an excellent natural harbor near Lecheria, but its potential was not discovered until well into the 20th century with the rise of the oil industry.
 The telegraph had been introduced since the 1850s, but it went from Caracas to Valencia.